quozd/awesome-dotnet/README.md

 * [Microsoft Ajax Minifier](https://archive.codeplex.com/?p=ajaxmin) - Contains JS and CSS minifiers which have a highest performance, because its have been specifically designed for .NET.
 Optionally produce Source Maps for JS code.
 * [Web Markup Minifier](https://github.com/Taritsyn/WebMarkupMin) - .NET library that contains a set of markup minifiers.
 The objective of this project is to improve the performance of web applications by reducing the size of HTML, XHTML and XML code.
+* [CompressedStaticFiles](https://github.com/AnderssonPeter/CompressedStaticFiles) - Send compressed static files to the browser without having to compress on demand, also has support for sending more advanced image formats when the browser indicates that i has support for it.

 ## Misc
 * [CSharp Pad](http://csharppad.com) - A web-based C# REPL with awesome code completion.